 Supervised experience in an approved career-related setting with a focus on the application of theory and the development of transferable skills.
 The co-op work experience is designed to provide students with an enriched learning opportunity to integrate academic theory and concepts in an applied setting.
 (Prerequisite: Student must be enrolled in a co-operative education program.
 Offered on a Pass/non-Pass basis.
 Supervised practicum requires the successful completion of a minimum of 420 hours.
 Students who do not pass the course can not continue in the co-op program.)
 (Credit cannot be obtained for both 75-205 and 75-401).

 75-290.
 Fundamentals of Entrepreneurship

 This is a survey course designed to introduce students from all faculties to entrepreneurship as a career option.
 The entrepreneurial process will be explored through a mix of lectures and case studies.
 Topics include the identification of profitable business ideas, assessment of business opportunities, entry strategies, marshalling resources, and the start-up process.
-(Prerequisite: 75-100.
-Business students must also have completed 71-100.)
+(Prerequisites: Semester 3 standing or above.)

 75-305.
 Co-op Work Term II